whitecollaralgos/Algoways/docs/chartink.md

 ## Setting Up a Strategy

-1. Go to the Chartink section in OpenAlgo
+1. Go to the Chartink section in AlgoWays
 2. Click "New Strategy" button
 3. Fill in the strategy details:
    - Name: A unique name for your strategy (will be prefixed with 'chartink_')